No, your pan isn’t ruined! Carbon steel pan rust is easy to remove

 The scouring method

-- Using a small circular motion, scrub at the rust with your coarse scrubber until removed.
+- Using a small circular motion, scrub at the rust with your coarse scrubber or steel wool until removed.

 - Rinse the pan with hot soapy water.